MinaSamir11/react-native-in-app-review/README.md

     // 1- you have option to do something ex: (navigate Home page) (in android).
     // 2- you have option to do something,
-    // ex: (save date today to lanuch InAppReview after 15 days) (in android and ios).
+    // ex: (save date today to launch InAppReview after 15 days) (in android and ios).

     // 3- another option:
     if (hasFlowFinishedSuccessfully) {